Configure a Rails project to work with Conductor (parallel coding agents)

 32%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description is too terse and lacks both specific concrete actions and explicit trigger guidance.
-While it identifies a reasonably distinct niche (Rails + Conductor), it fails to tell Claude when to select this skill and doesn't enumerate the specific configuration steps involved.
-Adding a 'Use when...' clause and listing concrete actions would significantly improve it.
+The description is too terse and lacks both explicit trigger guidance and specific concrete actions.
+While it identifies a reasonably distinct niche (Rails + Conductor), the absence of a 'Use when...' clause and the lack of detailed capabilities make it insufficient for reliable skill selection among many options.

 Suggestions

-List specific concrete actions such as 'set up Conductor configuration files, configure agent parallelism settings, install required gems, modify Rails environment for multi-agent workflows'.
+List specific concrete actions such as 'Sets up Conductor configuration files, configures agent parallelism settings, adjusts Rails project structure for multi-agent workflows.'

 | Dimension | Reasoning | Score |